Table of Contents

 Know all about the SAT exam while you begin preparing and aiming for the best universities.
-Be updated with the changes happening in the exam pattern.
+Keep yourself updated with the changes happening in the exam pattern.
 This will help you with all things that you require for your test preparation.

 The changes in the SAT exam pattern are actually not that new.
 They were implemented from March 2016 onwards.
 In the current SAT exam syllabus, the reading and writing sections have been merged into one more comprehensive EBRW.
 Moreover, the max score range in the new pattern drops to 1600 (previously, it was 2400).

 The most noteworthy change in the new pattern, however, is the annulment of the guessing penalty.
-Now, 0.25 marks are not deducted on every incorrect answer.
+Now, there is no negative marking of 0.25 marks on every incorrect answer.
 This change has slightly increased the composite score ranges for given percentiles.

-The College Board has eliminated the SAT subject tests and the optional essay in SAT exam 2021 and going further.
-There were 20 SAT exam subjects available in five broader areas.
+The College Board has eliminated the SAT subject tests and the optional essay in SAT exam 2022 and going further.
+There were 20 SAT exam subjects in five broader areas.
 The areas included History, Languages, Mathematics, English, and Science.
 But, it has been scrapped now.

 Please note that the elimination of the optional essay has made the exam duration 50 minutes shorter.
 So now, your exam will be for three hours.

 - The reading section has five passages: one from fiction, one from philosophy and general themes of daily life, one from economy/sociology/psychology, and two from everyday science.
-Aspirants are required to read the passages and answer the set of questions in the given context with reasoning and arguments.
+Aspirants need to read the passages and answer the set of questions in the given context with reasoning and arguments.